TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1Address.md

 # Get-B1Address

 ## SYNOPSIS
-Queries a list of address objects from the BloxOneDDI IPAM
+Queries a list of address objects from the Universal DDI IPAM

 ## SYNTAX